rfo909/RForth/README.md

 The language implements a data stack and a return stack.
 It has the >R and R> words to temporarily put stuff on the return stack (at your own peril).

-The colon compiler supports up to 5 tag defs and/or up to 5 tag references.
-These form basic support for both loops and conditionals.
+The colon compiler supports up to 4 tag defs and/or up to 4 tag references.
+These form basic support for both loops and conditionals, and are named /0-/3 and &0-&3.

 There is no support for "immediate" ops, only Forth words can be immediate.
-So in order to support string literals, and without implementing special code in C, the word '"' (double quote) is written in Forth.
+So in order to support string literals, and without implementing special code in C, the word 's"' is written in Forth.
 It creates a string up to 255 characters long.
 It can only be used in compiled words:

 ```
-: welcome " this is a welcome string" ;
+: welcome s" this is a welcome string" ;
 ```

 Note that this doesn't print the string.
-To print a string we use the op
+To print a string we use the word

 ```
 .str
 ```

-The implementation of the '"' word illustrates tags, comments in (), code generation, using the return stack, and the effect of immediate words.
-It generates the op OP_BLOB, followed by number of characters and then the characters.

-Since it doesn't know the number of characters in advance, it writes a zero byte, storing the address on the return stack, in order to patch in the real count once it is known, after finding the corresponding '"' character.
+The base Forth words are found in the code/basics file.

+## Tags and refs

+Instead of initially creating LOOP and IF, the colon compiler, which is written in C, supports up to four tags, and up to four tag references.
+It is the most flexible (albeit assembler-like) mechanism for conditionals and loops.

 ```
-(ops with fixed byte codes)

-2 constant OP_BVAL
-3 constant OP_CVAL
-4 constant OP_RET
-5 constant OP_JMP
-6 constant OP_COND_JMP
-7 constant OP_BLOB
-8 constant OP_ZERO
-9 constant OP_ONE

-34 constant CH_QUOT		(The " character)

-(
-Create blob (string) of bytes up to the end quote.
-Only works
-for compile, as it generates code into (net yet allocated) memory
-in the code segment.
-The OP_BLOB executes by reading the length,
-advancing the program pointer past the length byte and the following
-bytes, then pushing the address of the length byte on the stack
-)
-: " ( -- )
-	OP_BLOB comp.out

-	comp.next >R   (store address of length field)
-	0 comp.out    (length field dummy value)

-	0	(count)
+: count
+	1                                 (initial count value)
-	/0
+	/0                                (tag)
-		readc
-		dup 			(count char char)
-			CH_QUOT == &2 jmp?   (--- matching quote found)
-		(char) comp.out           (count)
-		1+
+		dup 100 > &1 jmp?         (&1 is a tag reference, and jmp? is conditional jump)
+		dup .                     (print value)
+		1 +                       (increase count)
-		&0 jmp
+		&0 jmp                    (repeat loop)
-	/2
+	/1
-		drop
+		drop                      (cleanup)
-		R>
-			b!  (patch the length field)
-; immediate
+;
 ```

-Here the conditional, when we match the end quote, is implemented with the "jmp?" op, which is a conditional jump.
-There is also the "ret?" op, which is conditional return.

-The "comp.next" op points to the next byte in code space while compiling.
-The compiler writes to unallocated memory (past code.next), while compiling.
-The "comp.out" op adds a single byte to the output.

-The /0 and /2 are tags, and the &0 and &2 are the lookups.
-Tags are resolved both forward and backward, supporting forward jumps, as in this example when matching quote found.

 # Code in Flash